Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Steve Poole 04:14

 Yes, yes.
-I mean, the last podcast we had which was about what was happening at Devoxx Poland, whichever we can go watch there was some opinions pressed, expressed because, and fun stuff because we, we enjoy this.
-I mean, people, its a hard job, but at the end of the day, it's such a fun thing to do.
+I mean, the last podcast we had which was about what was happening at Devoxx Poland, whichever we can go watch there were some opinions pressed, expressed because, and fun stuff because we enjoy this.
+I mean, people, it's a hard job, but at the end of the day, it's such a fun thing to do.

 Ted Neward 04:34